 Warmth & Breathability

-Warmth is not the Arete's strong suit.
-Scoring the lowest in this metric, we would not recommend taking these babies out on cold days (below 20F).
+Warmth is not the Arete's strong suit and we would not recommend taking these babies out on cold days.
 But, if you choose to, make sure to add a warmer liner or additional hand warmers.
-There are a few reasons why the Arete did not score as highly as the ultra warm Hestra Heli Mitt - Women's.
+So why isn't this glove as warm as others?

 Nordic skiing just outside of Quebec City in -20F (w/ windchill).
 Here we test the Outdoor Research Arete.

-First, the removable liner is incredibly thin.
-It is made from lightweight polypro material, so it performs well in temperatures only above 20F.
-In temperatures that creep below 20F, it will not insulate enough unless you use hand warmers as a secondary option.
-Even then, the gloves won't be warm for long.
-Second, the outer is incredibly breathable (and water resistant).
-If you plan on hiking in the backcountry, this is a great option.
-As a result, this is the coldest glove tested.
+As a result, this is one of the coldest gloves tested.
 If you want to make it warmer, you can always buy a thicker liner and size up with the glove to accommodate extra bulk.
 Otherwise, leave this glove only for mild days at the ski resort, or for hiking in the backcountry.

 Even though this glove isn't warm, it sure is breathable.
 Here we see a group of testers breaking trail after a new snow fall in the Colorado mountains.
 Britt (in the center) wears just the liners in preparation for a sweaty uphill endeavor.

 This glove uses a nylon outer shell with a GORE-TEX insert.
-As a result, it is not as waterproof as a full GORE-TEX glove, such as the Arc'teryx Fission - Women's.
+As a result, it is not as waterproof as a full GORE-TEX glove.
 During our field tests on both wet and dry days, this glove held up to the elements and stayed dry.
 During our dunk tests, we were surprised to see that it absorbed very little water, providing evidence that it is very water-resistant.

 The nylon outer in addition to the Gore-Tex insert not only provides great breathability, but also fantastic water-resistance.
 Don't be afraid to wear this glove in wet and dry weather.

 If you need a glove that will allow you to pick-up, put-down, zip-up, or clip-on, the Arete is the glove for you.
-Scoring the highest points for dexterity, (next to the Arc'teryx Fission Glove), know that you will be able to perform a plethora of tasks like clipping your boots and fishing out your lift ticket.
+Scoring the highest points for dexterity, know that you will be able to perform a plethora of tasks like clipping your boots and fishing out your lift ticket.